Spooky Halloween Shadow Puppets

 - cutting skills (with scissors, or an exacto knife and a self-healing mat)

-- some skewers (with the sharp ends clipped off), straws, or popsicle sticks
+- some wood skewers (with the sharp ends clipped off), straws, or popsicle sticks

 - a flashlight to create shadows on the wall